-SCALDING INJURY - EXPLOSION

-- ☐ Tampering with the valve will result in scalding injury.
+SCALDING INJURY - EXPLOSION Valve is not serviceable; if defective it must be replaced.
+Tampering with the valve will result in scalding injury.
 Do not place a plug or reducing coupling on the outlet part of the valve.
-If you use a discharge line allow complete rainage for both valve and line. - ☐ Tampering with the valve will void the warranty.
+If you use a discharge line allow complete rainage for both valve and line.
+Tampering with the valve will void the warranty.